drostlab/metablastr/README.md

 Hence, using `metablastr::read_blast()` in database mode users can use the familiar `dplyr` notation to analyze large scale BLAST reports.
 Additional functions such as `blast_nr()`, `blast_pdb_aa()`, `blast_refseq_protein()`, etc. are designed to perform easy-to-run BLAST searches on a metagenomic scale.
-The corresponding output can then be analyzed using specialized `filter_blast_*` functions.
+Metagenomic data retrieval can be performed via the [biomartr](https://github.com/HajkD/biomartr) package.
+The `biomartr` and `metablastr` packages are designed to work together seamlessly.
+The corresponding BLAST output can then be analyzed using specialized `metablastr::filter_blast_*` functions.

 ### Install `metablastr`